openstack-archive/fuel-docs/pages/release-notes/v6-0/1040-hardware.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++

 You should contact Mirantis to get a non-standard kernel ISO.
-Note, that it is impossible to update the kernel if there are no drivers for this version.
+Note that it is impossible to update the kernel if there are no drivers for this version.
 This happens because the source code for the hpvsa module is not open and HP publishes the hpvsa binaries only for specific kernel versions.
 They do not always coincide with the ones used in Fuel with Ubuntu.